Table of Contents

 • To compare the properties and how much each one generates in income.
 With that data, they can look for opportunities for rent increase given the market value.

 Despite all these ways that rent rolls are helpful to property managers, that’s not the only group of people who can find value in these documents.
+Every rent-roll review also feeds directly into how property managers evaluate rental rates against the local sub-market.
 Here’s how rent rolls are helpful to buyers of multifamily properties.

 How is a Rent Roll Useful to a Buyer of a Multifamily Property?